Cyruszyc/Cyrus_Yincheng/_posts/2014-3-3-Hello-World.md

 layout: post
 title: Hansard-Official Record of UK Parliament Debate
 ---
-If you have questions and want search more information, you can access [Hansord].
+If you have any questions or want to search more information, you can access [Hansord].

 ### Q1: What kinds of research could people do using the information in Hansard as a resource?